 As you watch this individual have their moment of clarity, the hardest part follows.
 You must take off their shoes, prioritize yourself again and resume how you once were.
 Unchanged and stable.
 This process is difficult but not impossible.
 And when looking, as yourself, at the happiness your friend now holds, it makes it all worth it.
 Because at that moment you see more than they do.
 You see past this issue and look at the greater picture.
 You see hope.
 Hope that the world will grow.
 Hope that the world has a chance.
 Hope that you, yourself, can help heal it.

-These moments can happen within minutes and gives a lifetime memory.
+These moments can happen within minutes and give a lifelong memory.
 I have experienced this in many types of relationships.
 The one commonality I have found with these experiences is what it creates after.
 A bond is formed that is pure and true.
 One that I like to think of as simply a true friend.

-I have seen so many people believing that they are the center of the universe and that they must prioritize themselves before anyone else.
-In a way they are not wrong, it’s your body and who else is going to keep track of it if you don’t.
-Yet in such a globally connected world it would be nice if we were connected by more than just our cell phones and snapchat streaks.
+I have seen so many people believe that they are the center of the universe and that they must prioritize themselves before anyone else.
+In a way they are not wrong, it’s your body and who else is going to keep track of it if not you.
+Yet in such a globally connected world it would be nice if we were connected by more than just our cell phones and Snapchat streaks.

 My intended take away from this post is to please make a connection.
 A real connection.
 One that involves you to not be you.
-One that makes you them, and if you do this enough you will realize they are the same as you and always will be.
+One that makes you them, and if you do this enough you will eventually come to realize that they are the same as you, and always will be.